alexjago/nPP-Senate/README.md

 ### Dealing with the 2016/2019 format change

-Instead of maintaining parallel analysis tools for two different data formats, there is now a tool
+Instead of maintaining parallel analysis tools for two different data formats, there is now a tool to upgrade the old data format to the new.

 ### Predictor site